codahale/veil/docs/src/design/mres.md

 # Multi-recipient Messages

+`veil.mres` is a multi-recipient signcryption scheme, using an encrypt-then-sign construction with a CCA2-secure encryption construction and a SUF-CMA-secure signature scheme.

 ## Encryption

 Encrypting a message begins as follows, given the sender's key pair, $d_S$ and $Q_S$, a plaintext message in blocks